Harrynoqs/Portfolio-Setup-and-Mobile-firs/readme.md

 Project Name
-Portfolio: details popup window
+Portfolio: validate contact form

 Description.
 For this project, I added the JavaScript, HTML and CSS linter.

-For this milestone of my portfolio website, I implemented a popup window that includes the project details in both desktop and mobile.
-In order to do that, I needed to store the information about your projects in a JavaScript object.
+For this milestone of your portfolio website, I implemented a client-side validation of the data in the contact form before submission.

 I implemented the following interactions:

--When the user clicks (or taps) the button to check project details, the popup with details about the project appears.
+- When the user submits the form, I check if the email is in lower case.
--When the user clicks (or taps) the close (X) button, the popup disappears.
+- If the validation is OK, the form is sent.
--I updateed the main page so that the projects section is created dynamically using the information stored in that JavaScript object.
-Remember, all of the HTML in that section is created when the page loads.
+- If the validation is not OK, there is an error message to the user near the submit button informing them of the error and the form is not sent.

 Live demo: https://harrynoqs.github.io/Portfolio-Setup-and-Mobile-firs/